Available in VPC

 - When restoring from a backup, the admin user and DB user accounts from the original cluster are not restored.

-- To access the configured DB service using the restore function, you must reset the password for the newly created Admin User during the restoration process.
+- To access the configured DB service using the restore feature, you must reset the password for the newly created Admin User during the restoration process.

 Store in Object Storage

 In Cloud DB for MongoDB, you can store the created backup files in Object Storage and use them when performing backup.
-To save a stored backup file to Object Storage, take the following steps:
+To save a stored backup file to Object Storage:

 Additional fees apply when you subscribe to Object Storage.
-For information on Object Storage and its pricing plans, see Services > Storage> Object Storage in NAVER Cloud Platform portal.
+For more information on Object Storage and its pricing plans, see Service > Storage> Object Storage in NAVER Cloud Platform portal.

 - Click [Details] in the backup settings row for the backup file you want to save to Object Storage.